Huang Zhong: Early life

-Huang Zhong was from Nanyang Commandery (南陽郡), which is around present-day Nanyang, Henan.
+Huang Zhong was from Nanyang Commandery, which is around present-day Nanyang, Henan.
 He initially served as a General of the Household (中郎將) under Liu Biao, the Governor of Jing Province.
 He was tasked to defend Changsha Commandery with Liu Biao's nephew, Liu Pan.
 Liu Biao died in 208 and his successor, Liu Cong, surrendered Jing Province to the warlord Cao Cao.
 Huang Zhong was appointed as an acting Major-General (裨將軍) and he continued serving in Changsha under Han Xuan, the commandery administrator.

 Service under Liu Bei

 Following Cao Cao's defeat at the Battle of Red Cliffs in the same year, the victorious allied forces of Liu Bei and Sun Quan gradually took over the various commanderies in southern Jing Province, including Changsha.
-Huang Zhong actively urged Han Xuan to surrender to Liu Bei, who held strong influence in the province.
-Han Xuan conceded and Huang Zhong came to serve Liu Bei.
+Han Xuan surrendered Changsha, and Huang Zhong came to serve under Liu Bei.
 Since receiving a military appointment at Jiameng (葭萌; present-day Zhaohua District, Guangyuan, Sichuan), Huang Zhong had performed well in Liu Bei's conquest of Yi Province (covering present-day Sichuan and Chongqing) from 212 to 214, – he was always the first to charge into enemy formations and among the army; none could match his martial prowess and bravery.
 After Yi Province was taken, Huang Zhong was promoted to General Who Attacks Rebels (討虜將軍).